DjNaufrago/Bash-WordPress-Backup/README.md

 **@reboot** runs the script only at system startup.

 ## INSTRUCTIONS FOR RESTORE

+### Requirements
+- If you are going to restore from an installation from scratch, install LAMP and WordPress following the instructions described [here](https://github.com/DjNaufrago/LAMP-Wordpress-installer/tree/main).
+- Have in a directory, a copy of your backups generated with the previous script.
+- If from the same installation, you want to apply the backup restoration, you must delete the contents of the web directory and the database:
+  Delete entire directory web: `rm -rf /var/www/html/*/` Enter the database environment: `sudo mysql`
+  List the databases to verify that they exist: `SHOW DATABASES;` Delete the database: `DROP DATABASE base_de_datos;` Exit the database environment: `EXIT`

+### Download and Run the Script
 1. Download the wprestore.sh script to the home directory:
 `wget https://raw.githubusercontent.com/DjNaufrago/Bash-WordPress-Backup/main/wprestore.sh`
 2. Edit the paths and directory names if necessary.